hamidrezafahimi/insutiples/webots/installation/ros2-pkg.md

 ros2 topic list
 ```

-And you'll be able to see the ros2 topics enables by the robot.
+And you'll be able to see the ros2 topics enabled by the robot.